chriswinnen/crc-blog/additional_learnings/LEAKED_SECRETS.md

 ```

 ### Step 6: Force Push the rewritten history
+> [!CAUTION]
+> Rewriting Git history is a powerful operation that fundamentally alters the project's commit log, leading to **disrupted workflows for collaborators who will need to re-clone or force update their repositories, and potential data loss if not executed carefully.** Inform any collaborators before performing this step, as they will need to re-clone or perform complex Git operations on their end.
+It can also complicate auditing and make it harder to trace the true lineage of changes, as commit hashes will change.

 This is the most critical step and requires overwriting the remote history.

-> [!CAUTION]
-> **This is a destructive operation on the remote repository's history.
-Inform any collaborators before performing this step, as they will need to re-clone or perform complex Git operations on their end.**

 ```bash
 git push --force-with-lease --set-upstream origin main